Art by @ichimakesart

 A Realm Reborn

-Through the long road of A Realm Reborn, Nai carved out a place among the Scions of the Seventh Dawn, though she never quite silenced the inner whisper that she was an interloper.
-Dancing through the chaos of primals, imperials, and Ascian schemes, however, gave her a little more confidence and a little more certainty that perhaps she did truly belong at the heart of something bigger.
-Even when Thancred, possessed by Lahabrea, nearly ended her life and left her with a large scar on her back to remember it by, she pressed on, refusing to give up the path she'd chosen.
-But just as she began to believe in her new-found purpose, the betrayal of the Crystal Braves shattered that fragile trust.
-The Warrior of Light’s legend grew brighter, aye - but for Nai, the masks grew heavier, the cracks beneath them wider.
+Through the long road of A Realm Reborn, Nai carved out a place among the Scions of the Seventh Dawn.
+Though she never quite silenced the inner whisper that she was an interloper, moving through the chaos of primals, imperials, and Ascian schemes gave her a little more confidence and a little more certainty that perhaps she did truly belong at the heart of something bigger.
+Even when Thancred, possessed by Lahabrea, nearly ended her life and left her with a large scar on her back to remember it by, she pressed on, refusing to give up the new path she'd chosen.
+But just as she began to believe in her new-found purpose, the betrayal of the Crystal Braves shattered her fragile trust in that future.

 Heavensward

 Heavensward cast Nai into exile, branded a regicide and stripped of the companionship she had found among the Scions.
 A refugee in a frozen city that looked on her with cold indifference, she learned that Ishgard’s lofty spires were built on cruelty and a faith she could never share.
-Yet even in that cold, she found warmth: the steadfast company of Alphinaud and Estinien, the unshakable kindness of Haurchefant, and the bright vision of Ysayle, who revealed lies buried beneath holy writ.
-Her steady conviction struck Nai as something precious, and Nai grew an admiration for her that deepened into something more tender.
+Yet even in that cold, she found warmth: the company of Alphinaud and Estinien, the kindness of Haurchefant, and the bright vision of Ysayle, who revealed lies buried beneath holy writ.
+Ysayle's steady conviction struck Nai as something precious, and Nai grew an admiration for her that deepened into something more.
 But before Nai could confess or even acknowledge her feelings, tragedy struck once more: Haurchefant fell bearing a bloody smile, and not long after, Lady Iceheart graced the sky like the most northern star.Grief left Nai raw and furious.
-In her darkest hour, she turned inward, finding Fray, who gave voice to her anger when no one else could bear it.
-That anger bled into steel, driving her through the Knights of the Heavensward.
-Yet wrath could not shield her from the last loss: Estinien was seized by Nidhogg’s hate, and Nai was eventually forced to fight him as well.
-Only through the spirits of those she had loved and lost did she wrest him free from Nidhogg's influence, ending the Dragonsong War at last.
+In her darkest hour, she turned inward, finding Fray, who gave voice to her anger.
+That anger bled into steel, driving Nai through the Knights of the Heavensward.
+But wrath could not shield her from a last loss: Estinien was seized by Nidhogg’s hate, and Nai was eventually forced to fight him as well.
+Only through the spirits of those she had lost did she wrest him free from Nidhogg's influence, ending the Dragonsong War at last.
 The realm called it a triumph, but Nai remembered it as a bittersweet winter of loss upon loss.

 Stormblood